About Autism Spectrum Disorder in New Zealand:

 ^ Top ^

 Q: Who are the Professional Expert Group and what is their experience?

-A: Tanya Breen is the Clinical Consultant to Altogether Autism – her role involves providing clinical advice to the service, developing training for ASD Advisors, writing material for the website, responding to complex information requests and coordinating the Professional Expert Group.
+A: Jenny Gibbs is the Clinical Consultant to Altogether Autism – her role involves providing clinical advice to the service, developing training for ASD Advisors, writing material for the website, responding to complex information requests and coordinating the Professional Expert Group.

 The role of the Professional Expert Group is to provide the evidence-based information on ASD issues, such as diagnosis, intervention and service provision.
 The Group will provide a platform for provision of multi-disciplinary advice and commentary.

 The Professional Expert Group is made up of Members, all were chosen because of their professional experience in ASD or ASD-relevant areas.
 Most are health or education professionals.

 Q: Do Professional Expert Group Members work full time for Altogether Autism?